ACIC-Africa/Forensics/README.md

   - View images
   - Search for indicators of compromise using Stix.
 - Chkdsk.exe: Default Windows utility (C:\Windows\System32\chkdsk.exe) that detects and repairs bad sectors or errors in file systems and disks.
-- The Sleuth Kit (TLK): A set of tools used to analyze disk images and review the disk layout, history, partitions and file system.
+- [The Sleuth Kit (TLK)](https://www.sleuthkit.org/): A set of tools used to analyze disk images and review the disk layout, history, partitions and file system.
   - fstat: General details of the file system
   - istat: Details of metadata structure
   - fls: List files and directory files in a disk image
   - img_stat: Display details of an image file
--
+- [Active@ Disk Editor](https://www.disk-editor.org/index.html): Used to examine disk partitions
+- [HxD - Freeware Hex Editor and Disk Editor](https://mh-nexus.de/en/hxd/): Used for raw disk editing and modifying of main memory (RAM).
+- [WinHex Hex Editor](http://www.winhex.com/winhex/hex-editor.html): Used for raw disk editing and modifying of main memory (RAM).
+- [Hex Workshop](http://www.hexworkshop.com/): Used for raw disk editing and modifying of main memory (RAM).